 Delhi: Adventures in a Megacity by Sam Miller

 The book is written in a new way.
 The twelve chapters are from the 12 walks that the author did to write the book.
-From the way they are written it looks like that each walk was done in a day, barring a couple of chapters when the author had to break the walk and come back some other day to complete it.
+From the way they are written, it looks like that each walk was done in a day.
+Barring a couple of chapters when the author had to break the walk and come back some other day to complete it.
 Two consecutive chapters are separated by an Intermission.
-Where the author has put down his thoughts in various things about living in Delhi primarily coming from his own experience of living in Delhi.
-Most of the times these appear as random thoughts that occurred to the author as he was writing the chapters, and included them in the book.
+Where the author has put down his thoughts on various things about living in Delhi.
+Primarily coming from his own experience of living in Delhi.
+Most of the times these appear as random thoughts that occurred to the author as he was writing the chapters and included them in the book.
 There are pictures, most of which have been taken by the author himself during the walks.

 Each chapter begins with a map of the route that the author took.
 Depicting the landmarks, topology, author’s route and events mentioned in the chapter.
 The events actually make author’s journey look quite adventurous.
 I definitely want to visit some of the parts mentioned.
 And walk around to feel the place.
 The title of each chapter has been written in the third person while the whole book is written in the first person, probably required a bit more efficient editing.
 It may sound frivolous, but the font and the layout of the book, do contribute to the overall readability.
 And that is where this book could have been better.
 The photos are not aligned, the margin on the pages not properly designed.
 Far too many footnotes which could have moved to the back of the book.

 The book Delhi: Adventures in a Megacity has been written more like a blog with a whole lot of research done on Google and references provided.
 Overall, I think the author could have gone a level deeper.
 The flow could have been a little better.
 But nonetheless, it is a welcome book, as it explores an area not many have dared to explore: Walking a mega city on foot.
 This also looks at Delhi as it exists today.
 Rather than focusing too much on its glorious and colorful past only.